-Whether you grill, smoke, or prepare a tri-tip roast in the oven, there's a good chance you'll end up with tri-tip leftovers.
-One way to use up the leftovers is to make these delectable Tri-Tip Sandwiches (or tri-tip sliders).
-The mini sandwiches are layered with thinly sliced tri-tip, caramelized onions, and pepper jack cheese, then brushed with garlic butter.
+Whether you make a smoked tri-tip or prepare an oven roasted tri-tip, there's a good chance you'll end up with tri-tip leftovers.
+One way to use up the leftovers is to make these delectable Tri-Tip Sandwiches and tri-tip sliders!

-Why This Recipe Works
+😍 Why You'll Love This Recipe

-Additionally, you can do the prep work ahead of time, cover them with foil, then refrigerate them.
+- You can do the prep work ahead of time, cover them with foil, then refrigerate them.
 When you are ready to serve the tri-tip sandwiches, just pop them in the oven for 25 minutes or so.

-What Goes into This Recipe
+🛒 What You Need For This Recipe

-Recipe Ingredients and Substitutions
+🔖 Ingredients & Substitutions

 - Tri-Tip: Tri-tip is one of my favorite cuts of beef.
 You can use your favorite tri-tip recipe or try mine.
-I season my tri-tip roasts with my Santa Maria Seasoning which is made a combination of salt, black pepper, paprika, cayenne pepper, onion powder, garlic powder, and fresh rosemary.
-If you have to, you can use roast beef or prime rib instead of tri-tip.
+I season my tri-tip roasts with my Santa Maria Seasoning which is made of a combination of salt, black pepper, paprika, cayenne pepper, onion powder, garlic powder, and fresh rosemary.
+If you have to, you can use roast beef or smoked prime rib instead of tri-tip.

 - Bread: Although I used Artesano Bakery Rolls to make sliders, you can use Hawaiian rolls or ciabatta rolls.
 Sourdough rolls would also be an excellent choice.